tomjedavey/CEX_Analytics_Project/docs/HDBSCAN_clustering_documentation.md

 This document explains the HDBSCAN clustering functionality built for the MLProject1.
 The implementation provides a comprehensive clustering solution that integrates with UMAP dimensionality reduction and includes extensive configuration options, quality evaluation metrics, and visualization capabilities.

+## 🚨 Important Changes - UMAP Data Storage

+**As of July 2025**: The clustering pipeline has been updated to **prevent storing UMAP dimensionality reduction data as CSV files**.
+This change ensures that:

+- UMAP data is processed **in-memory only**
+- No `umap_reduced_data.csv` files are created in `data/processed_data/`
+- The `clustered_data.csv` output contains **only cluster labels**, not UMAP dimensions
+- All UMAP processing happens dynamically during clustering execution

+### Migration Notes
+- Old clustering outputs that contain `dim_0`, `dim_1`, etc. columns are from the deprecated format
+- New clustering runs will only save cluster labels in CSV files
+- UMAP visualizations must be generated in-memory or by re-running the clustering pipeline

 ## Files Created/Modified

 ### 1. `source_code_package/models/clustering_functionality/HBDSCAN_cluster.py`